©

 Brief description

-Located in the north-eastern quadrant of the interchange between the A4 motorway and the regional road SR 89 Treviso Mare, the Meolo Junction functions as a strategic node within the national motorway network, connecting long-distance traffic flows with the Adriatic coastal system.
-The interchange supports regional mobility while accommodating significant seasonal tourist demand.
+Located in the north-eastern quadrant of the interchange between the A4 motorway and the regional road SR89 Treviso Mare, the Meolo Junction operates as a strategic node connecting long-distance mobility flows with the Adriatic coastal system and regional transport networks.

-With a total investment of €34.8 million, the project was delivered one year ahead of schedule, achieving significant optimisation in construction time, cost control, and resource management, while establishing a durable landscape framework for a highly complex infrastructural environment.
+With a total investment of €34.8 million, the project was completed one year ahead of schedule, optimising construction time, cost control and resource coordination while establishing a durable landscape framework for a complex infrastructural setting.